erfan-hamidi/smart-text-analysis-dj/README.md

 ## this project have to main AI parts :
 1. sentiment analysis (Persian and english support) : this Phase is based on CNN model and used IMDB Dataset of 50K Movie Reviews .
 2. text summarization (Persian and english support) : this Phase is based on Bart model that is a Seq-to-Seq Pre-training model for Natural Language Generation, Translation, and Comprehension . our dataset is cnn_dailymail .
-3. Web based Facial Authentication system  : this Phase is based on FaceNet Deep model .
+3. image retreieval system  : this Phase is based on VGG16 Deep model .

 downlaod model :
 <p><a href="https://drive.google.com/file/d/13QmMsfNwvm6U4asXd6gurvSkl3nbuIEL/view?usp=drive_link"> english sentiment analysis model link (imdb dataset)</a>  </p>